Our Investing Thesis

 We know that our background of professional sports front office work and player scouting, high stakes fantasy sports expertise, digital content creation and sales will make our Sports Card Investment Report a critical piece in your pursuit of positive ROI on your Sports Card Investments.

 What an exciting time for Yankees fans and Aaron Judge collectors.
-The mammoth 30 year old outfielder who stands at 6'7", 282 has been having a career year, recently tying Babe Ruth's 60 HR in a season mark, and is two away from the Yankees and AL all time record.
-And oh, by the way, he's batting .316 with 128 RBI as well.
+The mammoth 30 year old outfielder who stands at 6'7", 282 has been having a career year, recently passed Roger Maris' 61 HR in a season mark, hitting number 62 against the Texas Rangers on October 4.

-This season will be hard to beat, so if you buy now, or miss this selling opportunity, you could lose money on his cards moving forward.
+Last season will be hard to beat, so if you buy now, or missed the selling opportunity, you could lose money on his cards moving forward.